Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 You attempt to compel a creature into a duel.
-One creature that you can see within range must make a Wisdom Saving Throw.
+One creature that you can see within range must make a Wisdom :d20-save: **Saving Throw**.
 On a failed save, the creature is drawn to you, compelled by your divine demand.
-For the duration, it has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** against creatures other than you, and must make a Wisdom :d20-save: **Saving Throw** each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this Saving Throw, this spell doesn't restrict the target's movement for that turn.
+For the duration, it has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** against creatures other than you, and must make a Wisdom :d20-save: **Saving Throw** each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this :d20-save: **Saving Throw**, this spell doesn't restrict the target's movement for that turn.

 The spell ends if you attack any other creature, if you cast a spell that targets a hostile creature other than the target, if a creature friendly to you damages the target or casts a harmful spell on it, or if you end your turn more than 30 feet away from the target.